-The energy consumed by customer devices can be extrapolated to 299 GWh based on the devices, the energy consumption of each device and the typical usage profiles (2017: 273 GWh).
+The energy consumed by customer devices can be extrapolated to 304 GWh based on the devices, the energy consumption of each device and the typical usage profiles (2018: 299 GWh).
+More end devices such as TV boxes and routers were installed in 2019.
 Swisscom makes its customers aware of the many options available for reducing energy consumption, as well as offering concrete solutions.